petabridge/Incrementalist/README.md

   -c, --config          Optional.
 Path to the configuration file.
 Defaults to
                         .incrementalist/incrementalist.json in the current directory.

+  --skip-glob           Optional.
+Glob pattern to exclude projects from the final
+                        list.
+Applied after analyzing dependencies.
+Can be used multiple times.

+  --target-glob         Optional.
+Glob pattern to include only matching projects in
+                        the final list.
+Applied after analyzing dependencies.
+Can be used multiple times.

+  --create-config       Optional.
+Create a new configuration file with current
+                        options.
+See docs/config.md for details.

   --help                Display help screen.

   --version             Display version information.